 Viewing Horsetail Fall in Late February

-Due to the popularity of the event, restrictions are in effect during mid- to late February each year (February 12 through 28 in 2021) daily from noon to 7 pm.
-(This has been extended from February 24 to February 28.)
+Due to the popularity of the event, restrictions are in effect during mid- to late February each year daily from noon to 7 pm.
+The tentative dates for 2022 are February 10 through 28.
+Wearing a mask is required.
+Reservations are not required.

 Southside Drive will be open to vehicles, but parking, stopping, and unloading passengers will be prohibited between El Capitan Crossover to Swinging Bridge Picnic Area.
 Pedestrians will also be prohibited from traveling on or adjacent to the road in this area.
 From Cathedral Beach Picnic Area to Sentinel Beach Picnic Area, the area between the road and the Merced River (including the river) will also be closed to all entry.